ivanov-gv/zpcg/README.md

 ```

 The format is the same as for the route without intersections but:

-1. There are three colums for the times: departure time from the departure station, departure time from the intersection station and the departure time from the arrival station
+1. There are three columns for the times: departure time from the departure station,
+   departure time from the intersection station and the departure time from the arrival station
 2. Rows are sorted by the time of the intersection station